openc/turbot-client/README.md

     Email: email@example.com
     Password (typing will be hidden):

+You can then generate a bot:

+    turbot bots:generate --bot my_amazing_bot
+    cd my_amazing_bot

+Register the bot with Turbot:

+    turbot bots:register

+Run your bot locally:

+    turbot bots:dump

+Ensure your bot is valid:

+    turbot bots:validate

+And push your code to Turbot when ready:

+    turbot bots:push

+To read about Turbot's other commands:

+    turbot help

 ## Environment variables

 * `TURBOT_API_KEY`: Overrides the API key in the `.netrc` file.
 Allows you to skip authentication.